dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T2053: Life outcomes are shaped by numerous factors.
+### T2053: Life outcomes are shaped by a combination of personal choices, circumstances, and others' actions.

 |Support|
 |---|